7 Innovative Strategies for Digital Fundraising

 Crowdfunding sites, like Donor Box and GoFundMe Charity, can help you set up a system where donations are easy to gather and direct toward your nonprofit and cause.
 You can build a system that gives your advocates basic messaging and information, or go more hands-off and just give them the link or set-up they need.

-All that’s left is watching them go to work!
+While you probably don’t want to entirely replace your digital fundraising efforts with crowdfunding, you do want to create opportunities for organic fundraising among your supporters.
 Passionate donors will be happy to share their passion with peers and play such a personal role in advancing your cause.

 3. Live Streaming Fundraising Drives